aguiarsc/echo-ai-assistant/docs/08-chat-features.md

 ## Overview

-ECHO provides a rich chat experience with several advanced features designed to enhance AI interactions.
-These features include thinking mode, streaming responses, token tracking, file context, and more.
+altIA provides a rich chat experience with several advanced features designed to enhance AI interactions for business productivity.
+These features include thinking mode, streaming responses, token tracking, document context, and more.

 ## Core Chat Features